ADE 651: Users

-The ADE 651 was widely used by the Iraqi Police Service and the Iraqi Army.
+The device has been sold to 20 countries in the Middle East and Asia, including Iraq and Afghanistan, for as much as US$60,000 each.
+The Iraqi government is said to have spent £52 million on the devices.
+It was widely used by the Iraqi Police Service and the Iraqi Army.
 The Iraqi Interior Ministry bought 800 of the devices in 2008 for £20m and a further 700 in 2009 for £32m, in no-bid contracts with ATSC.
 The Iraqi government paid up to £37,000 for the devices despite the purchase price being put at around £11,500.
 The Iraqi Army's Baghdad Operations Command announced in November 2009 that it had purchased another hundred of the devices.
 McCormick of ATSC has said that the devices were sold for £5,000 each, with the balance of the cost going on training and middlemen.
 The training included instructions to Iraqi users to "shuffle their feet to generate static electricity to make the things work."

 The ADE 651 has been used at hundreds of Iraqi police and Iraqi military checkpoints across the country, often replacing physical inspections of vehicles.
 Major-General Jihad al-Jabiri of the Interior Ministry's General Directorate for Combating Explosives has defended the device: "Whether it's magic or scientific, what I care about is detecting bombs.
 I don't care what they say.
 I know more about bombs than the Americans do.
 In fact, I know more about bombs than anyone in the world."
 He told a press conference that the ADE 651 has detected "hundreds of roadside bombs and car bombs" and any deficiencies were due to defective training in the device's use.
 The Iraqi Interior Minister, Jawad al-Bulani, also defended the device, telling Al Iraqiya television that the ADE 651 had "managed to prevent and detect more than 16,000 bombs that would be a threat to people's life and more than 733 car bombs were defused."
 He said: "Iraq is considered as a market area for many companies producing such devices ... and there are other rival companies trying to belittle the efficiency of these instruments the government is buying".